openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 Interpret the Student Progress Page
 =============================================

-The chart of a student's scores on the **Progress** page and the rows of data on the grade report present assignment scores in a similar order.
+The chart of a learner's scores on the **Progress** page and the rows of data on the grade report present assignment scores in a similar order.
 However, the total, cumulative score earned for the course is placed in a different position on the **Progress** page.

-In this example grade report, the indicated student has a current grade of 0.43 (43%).
+In this example grade report, the indicated learner has a current grade of 0.43 (43%).

 .. image:: ../../../shared/building_and_running_chapters/Images/Grade_Report_example.png
  :alt: A course grade report with a single student's information indicated by
        a rectangle

-* On each of the first four homework assignments the student scored 1 (100%), but currently has a 0 (0%) on each of the remaining three assignments.
+* On each of the first four homework assignments the learner scored 1 (100%), but currently has a 0 (0%) on each of the remaining three assignments.

-  Notice, however, that the student's current average score for homework assignments is listed as 0.666666667 (67%): in this course, the homework assignment with the lowest score is dropped, so this average is over six assignments rather than all seven.
+  Notice, however, that the learner's current average score for homework assignments is listed as 0.666666667 (67%): in this course, the homework assignment with the lowest score is dropped, so this average is over six assignments rather than all seven.

-* The student has a score of 0.75 (75%) on the midterm, and a score of 0 (0%) on the final.
+* The learner has a score of 0.75 (75%) on the midterm, and a score of 0 (0%) on the final.

-On the student's **Progress** page, you see the same information graphically represented; however, the student's "total" of 43% is on the far right.
+On the learner's **Progress** page, you see the same information graphically represented; however, the student's "total" of 43% is on the far right.

 .. image:: ../../../shared/building_and_running_chapters/Images/Student_Progress.png